Pandaura/PTS-Team/README.md

 ```

-## (ii) Installing PTS
+## (ii) Installing Pandaura

 **NOTE**
-The ideal method of installing the PTS fork is to delete your current build and install PTS fork on a clean system.
+The ideal method of installing the Pandaura fork is to delete your current build and install Pandaura fork on a clean system.
-PTS fork works best on **ubuntu 18.XX** and this tutorial will assume you are using ubuntu 18.XX.
+Pandaura fork works best on **ubuntu 18.XX** and this tutorial will assume you are using ubuntu 18.XX.
 If you are unsure on how to do this, please refer to the documentation provided by your server provider.

 Once your server has an OS installed, login to your server using SSH.

-Type or paste the following to install PTS fork:
+Type or paste the following to install Pandaura fork:

 ```
 sudo apt-get update -yqq